Establishing accountability between the COCPA and its members

 The Secretary of the Society shall have the authority to waive dues in special cases.

-Resignations of members shall be in writing and may be offered at any time.
-Resignations shall become effective on the date of receipt, except a resignation of a member with respect to whom a complaint is pending before the Professional Ethics Board or the AICPA Joint Ethics Enforcement Program (JEEP) which requires Board action for acceptance after considering the recommendation of the Professional Ethics Board.
+Members may resign at any time, as established by the Board, except a resignation of a member with respect to whom a complaint is pending before the Professional Ethics Board or the American Institute of Certified Public Accountants (AICPA) Joint Ethics Enforcement Program (JEEP) requires Board action for acceptance after considering the recommendation of the Professional Ethics Board.
 An application for reinstatement from such a person requires Board action after considering the recommendation of the Professional Ethics Board.

-The Board of Directors may, in its discretion, terminate the membership of a member who fails to pay dues or any other obligation to the Society within six months after such debt has become due, and terminate the membership of a member who fails to comply with the practice monitoring or continuing education membership retention requirements.
-Any membership so terminated may be reinstated by the Board of Directors under such conditions and procedures as the Board may prescribe.
+The Society shall terminate the membership of a member who fails to pay dues or any other obligation to the Society and terminate the membership of a member who fails to comply with the practice monitoring or continuing professional education membership retention requirements.
+Any membership so terminated may be reinstated by the Board of Directors under such conditions and procedures as the Board may prescribe on a case by case basis.
 The Board of Directors shall consult with the Professional Ethics Board before terminating a member who is the subject of a matter before that Board or the Joint Ethics Enforcement Program or before reinstating a member who left the Society while the subject of such a matter.

 A member is rendered liable to expulsion, suspension, admonishment, or other penalties for violating any provision of the Rules of the Code of Professional Conduct or of these Bylaws.